-The fireworks were exploding when you first got together, but it seems they fizzled out rather quickly.
-Alternatively, you became aware that you were developing a crush and are now nervous to move forward.
-Maybe, when you want to speak or learn more about the other person, you start to clam up, or you are searching for ideas of how to start a conversation that’ll help you get to know each other better.
+It’s common to develop a crush but then become nervous about how to move forward.
+Perhaps when you try to speak to the other person, you start to clam up.
+Or maybe you are searching for ideas on how to start a conversation that’ll help you get to know each other better.
 Perhaps your relationship almost seems more like a platonic relationship than a romantic one, but you're too nervous to carry it to the next level.
 The last thing you may want is to end up in the "friend zone" with this person for whom you have feelings.
-What are some icebreaker topics to talk about with your crush that can help you increase intimacy?
+What are some things to talk about with your crush that can help you increase intimacy?
 Keep reading for some helpful suggestions.
 While the title of this article is about a crush, these tips can apply to any type of romantic relationship.

 It's very common for one or both partners in a relationship to begin feeling as though the relationship has become mundane, or they are stuck in a rut and are not sure what it takes to get past that point.
-Often, it's a lack of familiarity, instead of becoming too familiar.
+Often, it's a lack of familiarity.
 You aren't completely sure of all your partner's likes and dislikes, so you stick to a safe routine.
 You might feel unsure about venturing out or letting your new interest know the "real" you.
 While it can be scary, this is usually where meaningful intimacy takes place.

 If you show that you can let your guard down and be vulnerable, your partner is likely to feel more comfortable and respond in a similar way.
 Some good ways to start increasing intimacy can be as simple as being straightforward with your feelings: "I am really interested in you, and I like you a lot.
-I really want to get to know you better."
-However, being forward like this can be awkward, and perhaps you simply don't know where to start.
-There are steps you can take to help overcome these stumbling blocks and they can be as simple and fun as playing a game.
+I really want to get to know you better".
+However, being forward like this can be awkward, and perhaps you don't know where to start.
+There are steps you can take to help overcome these stumbling blocks.

 The Ins And Outs Of Who They Are

-Whether you’ve been together for an extensive amount of time or are starting to establish a more intimate relationship with a person who is newer to your life, a flirty question that can help you start a deep conversation and get to know who they really are is, “In your own words, how would you tell your life story?”
+Whether you’ve been together for an extensive amount of time or are starting to establish a more intimate relationship with a new person, a flirty question that can help you start a deep conversation and get to know who they really are is, “In your own words, how would you tell your life story?”
 If you’re in an existing relationship, you can preface it by saying, “I know we know each other well, but in your own words, how would you tell your life story?”

-The reason this can be such an enlightening question is that we don’t always know exactly which life events or internal feelings stand out most for a person.
-You might know details about their life, but you might not know which of those details had the most profound impact on that person - or, what exactly the impact was.
+The reason this can be such an enlightening question is that we don’t always know exactly which life events stand out most for a person.
+You might know details about their life, but you might not know which of those details had the most profound impact on that person or what exactly that impact was.
 For newer relationships, you might get a very crucial backstory on this person that’ll help you get close and learn how to love each other best.
 For an established relationship, you may learn something new about your partner that simply never came up before.

-This very likely is not for the first date.
-Sooner or later, though, you will need to talk about the things that are most important to you - both in a relationship and in life.
-This can include topics like goals and aspirations or whether or not you want to have children with a partner in the future.
-If you have a deal breaker but don’t know whether or not your crush aligns with that deal breaker yet, it might be time to bring that deal breaker up as a topic.
+Non-negotiables are not usually suitable topics for the first date.
+Sooner or later, though, you will need to talk about the things that are most important to you, both in a relationship and in life.
+This can include topics like goals and aspirations or whether you want to have children in the future.
+These are often known as deal breakers, and they should be discussed fairly early in a relationship.

 If you’re in a current relationship and have something important to talk about but are holding back, like a personal need, taking the leap could strongly increase intimacy.
-Sometimes, holding in what we’re afraid to talk about can decrease intimacy in a relationship and make us feel further apart emotionally than we are.
-This could be an anecdote.
+Sometimes, holding in what we’re afraid to talk about can decrease intimacy in a relationship and make us feel emotionally distant.

-Not many things kindle intimate thoughts as pleasurably as a romantic evening.
-You are never too long-standing as a couple for a candlelit dinner, a bouquet of flowers and some sultry music in the background, or whatever it is that constitutes a romantic evening for you and your partner.
-A relaxed atmosphere can help bring back the memories, both the good and the bad, and foster openness.
-Reminiscing about your first date is sure to bring a smile.
+Not many things kindle intimacy as pleasurably as a romantic evening.
+You are never too long-standing as a couple for a candlelit dinner, a bouquet of flowers, and some sultry music in the background (or whatever it is that constitutes a romantic evening for you and your partner).
+A relaxed atmosphere can help bring back memories and foster openness.
+Reminiscing about your first date, for example, is sure to bring a smile.
 It can also be extra special if you cook the meal yourself, or even cook it together.

 Communicate about how you want to get affection from each other and promote romance in your relationship.
 Are there activities you want to do on a date?
 Do you know each other’s love languages?
 What makes them feel special?
 What makes you feel special?

 As for the more day-to-day stuff, ask your partner "How was your day?" and really give them an open seat to talk.
-Show that you are not expecting a simple "good" or "fine.”
-It doesn’t hurt, too, to verbally express that you want to increase emotional intimacy or have deeper conversations.
+Show that you are not expecting a simple "good" or "fine”.
+It may not hurt, either, to verbally express that you want to increase emotional intimacy or have deeper conversations.

 Reach For Nostalgia